-A Part 150 program is a noise mitigation master plan developed by airports and communities to address noise impacts and is funded by the Federal Aviation Administration (FAA) out of the Airport Improvement Program (AIP).
-One outcome or tool of a Part 150 program is a sound insulation initiative where homes are mitigated for noise by providing improvements to windows or heating and cooling systems.
+A Part 150 program is a noise mitigation master plan developed by the airport and communities to address noise impacts and is funded by the Federal Aviation Administration (FAA) out of the Airport Improvement Program (AIP).
+One outcome or tool of a Part 150 is a sound insulation program where homes are mitigated for noise by providing improvements to windows or heating and cooling systems.
 Insulation programs historically have mitigated homes within the 65 DNL noise contour.
 A Public Guidance Letter (PGL) was issued by the FAA to change the AIP handbook in August, 2012 and amended in November, 2012.

-In addition, given the age of some SIP programs in the Unites States, the increase in traffic density at our nation’s airports, and improved technologies, N.O.I.S.E. supports the development of criteria for eligibility for SIP funding for “second round” implementations.
+In addition, given the age of some SIP programs in the Unites States, as well as the increase in traffic density at our nation’s airports and improved technologies, N.O.I.S.E. supports the development of criteria for eligibility for SIP funding for “second round” implementations.

 5. Air Traffic Control Privatization

 N.O.I.S.E. opposes privatization of the air traffic control